CastagnaFrancesco/BinanceAPi-Python/README.md

 `Generate an API Key <https://www.binance.com/en/my/settings/api-management>`_ and assign relevant permissions.

-If you are using an exchange from the US, Japan or other TLD then make sure pass `tld='us'` when creating the client.

 To use the `Spot <https://testnet.binance.vision/>`_ or `Vanilla Options <https://testnet.binanceops.com/>`_ Testnet, pass `testnet=True` when creating the client.